-If you suspect that an individual is acting in breach of a disqualification or bankruptcy order, you should report them to the Insolvency Service.
-It’s a criminal offence to contravene a disqualification order or undertaking, a bankruptcy order, a bankruptcy restrictions order or undertaking.
+If you suspect someone is in breach of a disqualification or bankruptcy order, report them to the Insolvency Service.
+It’s an offence to contravene a disqualification order or undertaking, a bankruptcy order, a bankruptcy restrictions order or undertaking.
 It’s also a criminal offence for another person to assist a disqualified person to act in this way.